 Apparently nine out of ten chocoholics are women.
 Really?
-If you are one of the nine, you’re in good company.
-Easter is just around the corner and them eggs are on the way.
-As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity and this Chocolate Easter egg surprise cake takes the cake.
+If you are one of the nine, you’re on the right page.
+As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity.
+A Chocolate Easter egg surprise cake is how to do it.

 Personally, I love surprises, especially when they involve chocolate.
 Hidden beneath this glossy dome are my favourite eggs.
 Jelly centred encased in thick milk chocolate and a crunchy speckled shell.
 Once sliced, these speckled gems tumble out and then it’s just hands everywhere.
-The cake is a simple one-bowl recipe that’s a doddle to make.
-To create the domed shape, I use an old fashioned pyrex dish.
+The cake is a simple one-bowl recipe.
 Below are step by step photographs of how to cut the cake to make room for the surprise centre.
 Happy Easter baking and may it be a real joy celebrating with family and friends.

 Chocolate Easter Egg surprise cake